senchalabs/philogl/docs/webgl.md

 ===============================

 Provides the `getContext` method which is a wrapper around the method that returns the native context for a 3D canvas.
-Also has the code to add `PhiloGL.hasWebGL()` that returns a *boolean* whether the current browser supports WebGL or not.
+Also has the code to add `Octant.hasWebGL()` that returns a *boolean* whether the current browser supports WebGL or not.

 WebGL Function: getContext {#WebGL:getContext}
 ------------------------------------------------